Postwar

 1968 – Martin Luther King is assassinated.
 Blacks nationwide take to the streets, causing massive damages to cities across America.

 1968 – The MPA film rating system comes into being.
 Though the intended purpose may have been to protect minors from objectionable materials, in actuality it gave the movie industry the green light to produce films with sex, violence, and obscenity on a scale never seen before.
-The MPA film rating system is voluntary, though few theaters will show a non-rated movie.
+The MPA film rating system is voluntary, though few theaters will show a movie without a rating.

 1969 – ARPANET is born, which becomes the predecessor to the modern Internet.